nikhilRP/nikhilRP.github/_posts/2016-08-18-SVM-scaling-and-tuning.md

 * Here x-prime is the rescaled value
 * x-bar is the average, x-max is the maximum and x-min is the minimum in the range of possible values.

-Hard normalization is implemented in sklearn as preprocessing.MinMaxScalar
+Hard normalization is implemented in sklearn as [MinMaxScalar](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html#sklearn.preprocessing.MinMaxScaler)

 usage: